 This four-story, college-transfer classroom and lecture facility accommodates a wide range of educational activities and functions in a small footprint.
 Spaces include nursing classrooms; nursing practical labs; computer and networking labs; a 291 seat performance and lecture hall; student lounge spaces; building utility spaces; faculty offices; and associated pre-function areas.
-The building also contains an outdoor plaza and eco-friendly rooftop terrace.
+Building E also contains an outdoor plaza and eco-friendly rooftop terrace.
 Constant collaboration between the design team members was imperative throughout the design process; as several special building features had to be coordinated across multiple disciplines and trades.

 The design team engaged security management, facility maintenance, information technology, certified nursing staff, and performing arts faculty in planning and design.
 The collaborative design process resulted in several innovations that enhanced the student experience and facility efficiency for everyone at Wake Tech.
 Flexibility, circulation, function, and technical advances were implemented to capture, reinforce, and execute the college’s vision for Building E.